1 dead, 5 other people injured in overnight shootings

 INDIANAPOLIS (WISH) — The Indianapolis Metropolitan Police Department says a man is dead and five other people are injured after overnight gun violence in the city.

 Police say two men were found with gunshot wounds at the scene and were sent to the hospital in critical condition.
-IMPD detained four people at the scene for questioning.
+IMPD detained four people, two men and two juvenile boys, at the scene for questioning.

 Police have not said what led up to the shooting.

-Note: UPDATE: The Marion County Coroner’s Office identified the man shot and killed as 30-year-old Jose Angel Hernandez Jr.